 Qualifying for a Mortgage

 Every loan program has unique eligibility requirements.
-Here’s what the country’s most popular loan programs require as of 2019:
+Here’s what the country’s most popular loan programs require:

 - Credit score: At least 500